Brown-and-Briganti/bel-docs/docs/Molecular Dynamics/GROMACS/gmx-cluster.md

 ### Calculating cluster occupancy

-Cluster occupancy is (a numeric) measure of how often a cluster's conformation occurs during the sampling period.
+Cluster occupancy is a quantitative measure of how often a cluster's conformation occurs during the sampling period.
 At minimum, the threshold is 50% occupancy for a cluster to be dominant.
 If your first cluster has less than 50% occupancy, you may need to increase your `-cutoff` value and rerun the command.

 To calculate occupancy of a cluster, divide the total number of frames by the number of frames in the first cluster, then multiply by 100.